sabtorres/particles/README.md

 # contributing

-i'm not accepting contributions right now, but maybe i will in the future.
+i'm not accepting PRs right now, but maybe i will in the future.

 open an issue if you have a problem, question or suggestion.